textninja/mychsa/README.md

     docker-compose up

 The app will be available at http://localhost:8080, unless the `MYCHSA_PORT` environment variable is set, in which case it will be available at http://localhost:MYCHSA_PORT.
-For example, with the following bash command, the app will be available at http://localhost:3000:
+For example, with the following shell command, the app will be available at http://localhost:3000:

     MYCHSA_PORT=3000 docker-compose up